 Welcome from the Physics Department Head

 Welcome to the official web site of the Department of Physics at Kansas State University.
 The department has 30 permanent faculty, 13 postdoctoral fellows, 66 graduate students (almost all of them pursuing a PhD degree in physics), and 88 undergraduate physics majors and minors.
-We are a dedicated group of people striving for excellence in physics research and teaching as evidenced in our departmental mission statement.
+We are a dedicated group of people striving for excellence in physics research and teaching.

 Our faculty conducts research in atomic, molecular and optical physics, in condensed, soft and biological matter physics, in cosmology and high-energy physics, and in physics education.
 You can read about our department ranking against our peer institutions and a summary of our faculty and student achievements on our Achievements page.